ARTICLES AND ESSAYS

 I began my career in the U.K. as a journalist, working as a reporter, feature writer and sub-editor for the Evening Post, a large-circulation newspaper in West Yorkshire (1970–1973).
 From 1973, I worked as a news writer, assignment editor and producer for Calendar, Yorkshire Television's popular nightly news magazine program, viewed throughout Yorkshire, Lincolnshire, Humberside, Teeside and the north Midlands.
 The demands of daily news deadlines took their toll, and in 1978 I left the U.K. for the U.S. to study broadcasting and film at the University of Kansas.
 Academic study took me away from journalism, but I've never lost my love of research, interviewing, reporting and, especially, writing.
 Over the years.
 I've earned a few bylines and some money writing articles and essays for news outlets including the Christian Science Monitor, Times Higher Education, Columbus Dispatch, Charleston Gazette and other print and online media.
 I've turned some of my historical research into more popular form for History Today, AmericanHeritage.com, and History News Network.
-And I've had fun (but earned no money) from writing essays for more eclectic literary outlets such as The Montreal Review.
+I’ve done ghostwriting and editing for other writers—a travel memoir for an Australian woman escaping from a bad relationship, a thriller about a rogue KGB agent who foils a complex plot to overthrow Russia’s first post-Soviet government.
+And I've had fun (but earned no money) writing essays for eclectic literary outlets such as Broad Street and The Montreal Review.

 Seven-star service [a rough guide to Dushanbe's largest hotel] (September 22, 2009)